How to Sleep After Radiofrequency Ablation

 What you put into your body during recovery matters.
 Stimulants like caffeine and alcohol can interfere with your body’s natural healing processes.
 Alcohol can disrupt your sleep cycle and contribute to inflammation, while too much caffeine can leave you feeling jittery and make it harder to get the deep, restorative rest you need.
 Instead, focus on hydration by drinking plenty of water and eating a healthy diet rich in anti-inflammatory foods like fruits, vegetables, and healthy fats.
 Supporting your body with good nutrition can help manage swelling and gives your system the resources it needs to heal effectively.
 You might even consider our IV Nutrition Therapy to support your overall wellness.

-Your Sleep Guide for the First 48 Hours
+How to Sleep in the First 48 Hours After RFA

 The first two days after your procedure are all about rest and recovery.
 Your body is starting the healing process, and getting quality sleep is one of the best things you can do to support it.
 However, post-procedure discomfort can make finding a comfortable position tricky.
 Don’t worry—this is completely normal.
 We’ve put together this guide to help you manage any soreness and get the restorative sleep you need right after your treatment.
 Think of these tips as your roadmap for a smoother, more comfortable recovery.